Polyphenols Could Decrease Body Weight And Bmi

 Extra Virgin Olive And Obesity

-The research comes shortly Morocco Gold reported on a New study showing polyphenols in the Mediterranean Diet could reduce obesity related disease.
+The research comes shortly Morocco Gold reported on a New study showing polyphenols in a polyphenol-rich Mediterranean diet could reduce obesity related disease.

 The study, published in BMC Medicine, explored the impacts of what they defined as a “green-Med diet, twice fortified in dietary polyphenols and lower in red and processed meat.”
 The diet “may be a potent intervention to promote visceral adiposity regression,”